I have to be completely honest and tell you that this recipe was a complete accident.

 - When the dough is cooked, remove to a plate and immediately sprinkle with kosher salt.
 Do your best not to eat the entire pan.

-- When you’ve put the last portion of dough in the skillet, repeat the folding and rolling method for the second half of dough.
+- When you’ve put the last portion of dough in the skillet, repeat the folding and rolling method for the second half of the dough.
 Fry as directed above.

 - Rosemary sea salt flatbreads are best the day of, but they’re not too bad the next day.
-I recommend reheating in the oven to crisp them up.
+I recommend reheating them in the oven to crisp them up.

 Hi!